Danusshkumar/error/README.md

 onPressedAddButton() function is fired when user selected the file and this will encrypt the file and will hide that file with randomly generated name

-onPressedRestoreButton() function is fired whem user selected the file for restoring.
+onPressedRestoreButton() function is fired when user selected the file for restoring.
 This function will decrypt the file and move that file with its original name in its original file location